‘Biggest bobcat I’ve ever seen’: Vernon-area photographer - Lake Country Calendar

 “It was the biggest bobcat I’ve ever seen,” Carla Hunt said.

-The self-taught photographer captured the image on Okanagan Indian Band Reserve Lands No. 1, Thursday, Jan.
+The self-taught photographer captured the image in Vernon on Jan.
 14, 2021.

 To see more of Hunt’s photography, visit carlahuntphotography.com.